Art in 1920s Paris

 What level is the course and do I need any particular skills?

 This course is suitable for all levels.
-You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information as well as basic functions of Zoom, specifically microphone and camera.
+You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information.

 The course includes optional readings that some learners may find challenging because it uses art terminology and theory.